 Of the 9 students who scheduled asynchronous appointments for on-campus courses on the Oxford campus,

-- 3 misunderstood that they scheduled synchronous appointments; asynchronous was a back-up (see explanation below)
+- 3 misunderstood that they scheduled synchronous appointments; the asynchronous appointment was a back-up (see explanation below)

 - 2 usually take online courses

-- 1 associated with the regionals as their main campus
+- 1 associated with Miami Regionals as their main campus

 - 1 worked full-time and was located 1 hour away